 We have finally made it to Lyon – the food capital of France and the “world capital of gastronomy!”
 Every food enthusiast should plan a trip to Lyon.
-The traditional Lyonnaise cuisine will make you fall in love with French food even more!
-Before visiting Lyon, here are some Lyon travel tips to ensure your next France vacation goes as smoothly as possible!
+Even if you think you already adore French food, the traditional Lyonnaise cuisine will make you fall in love even more!

 Where is Lyon in France?

-Let’s start with geography: Lyon is located in the central eastern part of France.
+Let’s start with geography: Lyon is located in the central eastern part of France, about 2 hours by train south of Paris.
 Recognized as a UNESCO World Heritage Site, Lyon is considered the third largest city in France after Paris and Marseille.

-Saône and Rhône are the two rivers running across Lyon, France.
-Two picteresque hills, La Croix-Rousse and Fourvière, are the characteristic features of the city’s skyline.
+The Saône river and the Rhône river wend their way through the city of Lyon.
+Two picturesque hills, La Croix-Rousse and Fourvière, are iconic features of the city’s skyline.

 Getting to Lyon